Skip to main content.

 Professional Background

 Tyler Kjorvestad, M.D., is an assistant clinical professor in the Department of Psychiatry and Behavioral Sciences and the Department of Internal Medicine at the University of Kansas Medical Center.
-He also directs the Comprehensive Depression Assessment and Treatment Clinic (CDATC) at The University of Kansas Health System.
+He serves as Co-Medical Director of the Outpatient Psychiatry Clinic and Director of the Comprehensive Depression Assessment and Treatment Clinic (CDATC) at The University of Kansas Health System.

 Education and Training

-• BA, Liberal Arts, University of Missouri-Kansas City, Kansas City, MO
+• BA, Liberal Arts, University of Missouri-Kansas City 6 year Combined BA/MD Program, Kansas City, MO

-• MD, Medicine, University of Missouri-Kansas City, Kansas City, MO
+• MD, Medicine, University of Missouri-Kansas City 6 year Combined BA/MD Program, Kansas City, MO

 Professional Affiliations